 Causes of Aspergillosis

-Parrots are prone to fungal infections because of the way they breathe.
+Parrots are prone to infections because of the way they breathe.
 While mold is harmful to any living creature, it’s deadly for parrots because of how long the spores stay in the body.

 Humans may breathe in the spores, but they leave our respiratory system following the next exhale.
 With parrots, the spores travel through to the posterior air sacs and the lungs.
 Some of the spores leave the body in the next breath.

 Parrots take extra steps when breathing, so the spores stay longer in the body.
 This gives them a chance to latch on to more surfaces.
 Of course, like any other living creature, when a virus enters a parrot’s body, its first line of defense (the autoimmune system) will take care of things.

 Infections can lead to a weaker immune system if the parrot breathes in many spores frequently.
 So, when is your parrot more likely to develop aspergillosis?

-Stress is a parrot’s greatest enemy.
+Stress is a parrot’s greatest nemesis.
 Not only does it cause behavioral issues, but it can also affect a parrot’s immune system.
 When stressed, parrots:

 - Lose their appetites